thyham/HospitalManagement/README.md

 Password = password

 Login into any of these accounts to utilise the application features.
+Upon creating a new doctor/patient, the system will autogenerate an ID that increments 1 from the default doctor/patient.

 For any issues, please contact timothy.y.pham@student.uts.edu.au